squeek502/userscripts/README.md

 ### [Bandcamp Collection Filters](bandcamp_collection_filters/)

-List items in a collection or wishlist that match certain filters (free, in common, etc)
+Retrieves a list of all items in a collection or wishlist that matches one of the following filters:

+- `free`: Any items that are either free or "name your price" (with no minimum)
+- `purchased`: Any items that you have purchased
+- `wishlisted`: Any items that you have wishlisted

 ![screenshot](bandcamp_collection_filters/screenshot.png)